 Visa requirements depend upon the foreign individual’s citizenship and his or her intended length of stay in Norway.

-Nationals of Australia, Canada and the USA staying longer that 90 days will need to apply for a long-stay visa.
+Nationals of Australia, Canada and the USA staying longer than 90 days will need to apply for a long-stay visa.

 Contact the Embassy of Norway in your home country for more information about Norway visa